8 leadership lessons from women Olympians competing in Tokyo

 Don’t be afraid to try something new

-Team USA’s Valarie Allman won Team USA’s first 2020 track and field gold medal this week.
+Discus thrower Valarie Allman won Team USA’s first 2020 track and field gold medal this week.
 Allman started her career as a dancer, touring the country when she was in high school.
 She joined the track team in high school and tried discus so she could score an invitation to the throwers’ annual spaghetti dinner.
 She found she had a knack for it—the strength, balance, and technique she learned in her dance training helped—and went on to throw at Stanford University.

 Age does not define you